CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-16-Pick-Your-Favourite-Agile.md

 # Agile
 ## Why
-You want to ship software, faster, and better
+You want to instill a good software culture
 ## What
-You recognize the general feedback loop:
-Build something -> give something to customer -> customer gives you feedback -> incorporate feedback -> Build something
 4 values, 12 principles

 # Scrum